EGA-archive/QC/docs/Start_Guide.md

 ```bash
 cd ../output
 ```
-Execute the `BAM_finalize_2.py` pipeline, this step will permanently modify the Qualimap output:
+Execute the `BAM_finalize_2.py` pipeline, you may need to give permission to the file as before.
+This step will permanently modify the Qualimap output:

 ```bash
 ./BAM_finalize_2.py